Othboury/m1-opa-Indoor-Localization-App/README.md

 https://github.com/Othboury/m1-opa-Wifi-Scan-Data

-And sent via REST API into a Python Server containing the learning model, whic usereRandom forest, to be able to predict the correct classroom afterward when the user tries and locate themselves:
+And sent via REST API into a Python Server containing the learning model, which uses random forest, to be able to predict the correct classroom afterward when the user tries and locate themselves:

 https://github.com/papemor94/m1-opa-projet-flask-reseaudeneurone-projet-2021